 Which wines will we taste?

 Only Italian wines.
 From all over the country.
 Most of them natural or low-intervention.
-All of them good.
+All of them well made.
 We have a broad selection of wines in our cellar from which we choose at every tasting.
-Normally, there are six different wines to taste at the My Italians tasting and five different wines to taste during the Wine & Cheese Dinner.
+Normally, there are six different wines to taste at the My Italians tasting and four different wines to taste during the Wine & Cheese Dinner.
 We have wines from some small producers we know personally and wines from some famous names as well.
 Each selection will help you learn more and appreciate Italian wines while refining and defining your own taste.
 You will get a list of the wines you’re trying during the tasting along with a map of the Italian regions and some information for future reference.

 How many people will there be at the tasting?

 Our tastings require a minimum attendance; for My Italians the minimum is 2 people and for Wine & Cheese Dinner the minimum is 4.
 There is usually no difficulty reaching these numbers.
 The maximum number of attendees for My Italians as well as Wine & Cheese Dinner is 12 people.
 Our food tours are always booked privately for parties of 1 to 6 people.
 Our experience has shown that with more attendees there are always lively discussions about wine and food and a lot of opportunities to meet new like-minded people and maybe exchange travel experiences, too.
 On the other hand, with fewer attendees you have much more time to ask in-depth questions.
 Higher number of guests are possible for private groups (up to 22!).
 Please contact us for more information.

 Can I buy wine at the tasting?

 No, sorry.
 VinoRoma is a social club that serves to educate; we’re neither a bar nor a wine store, and we are legally not allowed to sell wine.
 But we will gladly give you names of places to purchase wine all over Rome.

 Can I request specific wines at our tasting?